JacobUH/Coogify-Music-App/README.md

 Our project aims to display the uses of topics of database systems whether for someone who doesn't know anything or someone who has worked with databases before.
 Throughout the semester, we'll be collaboratively working on our web application, Coogify Music - The Online Music Library, to showcase our understanding of Database System principles.

 ## Getting Started
+If you are interested in running our music application on your own device for testing, here eare some steps for getting you up to date to run it.

 ### Dependencies:
 Before running the application, ensure you have the following dependencies installed: